 In the labs at King’s College London, scientists are cooking up new ways to tackle cancer.
 Men and women in white coats sit at sterile isolation hoods, tinkering with white blood cells, the cells of our immune system that protect us from infection, to exploit their seek and destroy capabilities as a weapon against cancer.
 Dr John Maher has been leading a team here since 2004, where he has been pushing forward new approaches for turning the patient’s own immune system against cancer.

-In 2013, John made a discovery that kick-started his own clinical trial testing a new immunotherapy his team developed.
-A clinical trial that even in its early stages has shown real promise, and has even helped cure one patient who was handed a terminal diagnosis by his doctors.
+In 2013, John’s research led to a discovery that allowed his team to develop a brand new type of CAR T-cell therapy.
+They immediately started planning their own clinical trial to test the therapy in patients.
+This clinical trial has already shown real promise and has even helped cure one patient, James, who was handed a terminal diagnosis by his doctors.

 James was diagnosed with neck cancer in 2012.
 He was told to prepare himself for the worst.
 After three surgeries, radiotherapy and chemotherapy, there were no other options.
 He faced his terminal diagnosis with bravery, strength – and most importantly – hope.
 After searching online for help, James found out about John and the new trial he was setting up.
 John instantly wanted to help and got James enrolled on the trial.